 A "regular" beer - called "Helles" (light - as in light color) or "Dunkles" (dark) - comes in glasses like this or smaller ones:

 But what is "regular" beer anyway?
-There are so many different kinds of beer in Germany, some are more popular in the areas where thy come from.
-"Kölsch", a very light, top-fermented brew comes from Köln (Cologne); "Alt" (old) is a top-fermented, dark bitter brew from Düsseldorf; Pilsner or Pils is popular all over Germany, it is bitterer than most beers and must be carefully drawn - usually seven minutes (if you order a Pils and you get it after three minutes, it is not carefully drawn); "Rauchbier" (smoked beer) that is brewed in Bamberg.
+There are so many different kinds of beer in Germany, some are more popular in the areas where they come from.
+"Kölsch", a very light, top-fermented brew comes from Köln (Cologne); "Alt" (old) is a top-fermented, dark bitter brew from Düsseldorf and very popular in Westphalia; Pilsner or Pils is popular all over Germany, it is bitterer than most beers and must be carefully drawn - usually seven minutes (if you order a Pils and you get it after three minutes, it is not carefully drawn); "Rauchbier" (smoked beer) that is brewed in Bamberg.
 These are just a few kinds of beers of the rich selection in Germany.
 And each has its own glass.

 Glasses for Weißbier, Kölsch and "Willibecher", a more universal glass